-A similar equation can be formulated using the five different cloud fraction bins instead of cloud states.
+A similar equation can be formulated using the 5 different cloud fraction bins instead of cloud states.

-Appendix H: Results from an alternate year
+Appendix H: Results from an alternate year 1000

-The results in the main body of the paper were based on meteorology and emissions from the period of 28 March 2009 to 28 March 2010.
+The results in the main body of the paper were based on meteorology and emissions from the period 28th March 2009 to 28th March 2010.
 It is possible that the results presented vary depending on the chosen year since meteorology, cloud fields, etc. vary from year to year.
-To address this, we have run the PI and PD simulations for an additional year and present results here for the period of 28 March 2010 to
+To address this we have run the PI and PD simulations for an additional year and present results here for the period 28th March 2010 to 28th March 2011.
+For brevity we only present selected results focussing on those

-28 March 2011.
-For brevity, we only present selected results focusing on those that are most likely to be subject to variability and noise issues, which are (1) the ARI and ACI aerosol forcings (Fig. 12); (2) the decomposition of the aerosol forcing into contributions from changes in $N_d$ , LWPic and $f_c$ between the PI and PD (e.g. Fig. 15); (3) the contributions from changes between different cloud states and between cloud fractions (Figs. 18 and 19).

-Figure H1 shows that the pattern and magnitude of both $ERF{ARI}$ and $ERF{ACI}$ are very similar for the alternate year with only slight differences (compare to Fig. 12): the region of $ERF{ARI}$ forcing off the coast of the US extends further east across the Atlantic; the main region of $ERF{ACI}$ around Newfoundland is still present but extends further south and less to the southeast; the region of $ERF{ACI}$ north of Scandinavia has a similar spatial pattern but is enhanced somewhat in the alternate year.
+- that are most likely to be subject to variability and noise issues, which are: 1) the ARI and ACI aerosol forcings (Fig. 12); 2) the decomposition of the aerosol forcing into contributions from changes in N_d, LWP{ie} and f_c between the PI and PD (e.g., Fig. 15); 3) the contributions from changes between different cloud states and between cloud fractions (Figs. 18 and 19).
+Fig. H1 shows that the pattern and magnitude of both ERF{ARI} and ERF{ACI} are very similar for the alternate year with only slight differences (compare to Fig. 12): the region of ERF{ARI} forcing off the coast of the USA extends further east across the Atlantic; the main region of ERF{ACI} around Newfoundland is still present, but extends further south and less to the - southeast; the region of ERF{ACL} north of Scandinavia has a similar spatial pattern, but is enhanced somewhat in the alternate year.

-Figure H2 (compare to Fig. 15) shows the contributions to ERFACI from the changes in $N_d$ , LWPic and $f_c$ between the PI and PD for the alternate year.
-It shows that there are some small differences in the spatial patterns, but the overall patterns of the contributions remain very similar with $N_d$ and LWPic changes dominating over the northern NA region and $f_c$ changes dominating over the southern NA as was the case for the original chosen time period.
+Fig. H2 (compare to Fig 15) shows the contributions to ERF{ACI} from the changes in N_d, LWP{ic} and f_c between the PI and PD for the alternate year.
+It shows that there are some small differences in the spatial patterns, but the overall patterns of the contributions remain very similar with N_d and LWP{ic} changes dominating over the northern NA region and f_c changes dominating over the southern NA as was the case for the original chosen time period.